THOMASELOVE/432-classes-2025/class10/README.md

 - Show off your data visualization skills
 - Teach people how to do some kind of analysis
 - Discuss an important issue that is relevant in industry

+## One Last Thing

+My birthday is this Friday 2025-02-14, and I will be taking the day off.
+Yes, it is a cute birthday to have with my last name.
+Well, as an adult, anyway.